Enshrouded Tank Build Guide (Update 8 / Forging the Path)

 Tank has two clear weak points.

 Solo high-damage encounters are the first.
 A boss with unblockable attacks (some telegraph these clearly; some don't) will burn your stamina pool faster than your healing can keep up.
 Block uptime stops matching incoming pressure, and the build collapses.
 Bring a friend, or swap to Battlemage for the fight.
+The Update 8 mitigation buff narrows this gap but does not close it.

 If you're soloing and dying to bosses in your level range, the build isn't broken.
 The build just isn't built for that encounter.
 Roll a Battlemage or Barbarian for it.